Background Processing at Scale

 add_filter( 'action_scheduler_queue_runner_concurrent_batches', 'eg_increase_action_scheduler_concurrent_batches' );

-WARNING: because of the async queue runner introduced in Action Scheduler 3.0 will continue asynchronous loopback requests to process actions, increasing the number of concurrent batches can substantially increase server load and take down a site.
+WARNING: because the async queue runner introduced in Action Scheduler 3.0 will continue asynchronous loopback requests to process actions, increasing the number of concurrent batches can substantially increase server load and take down a site.
 WP CLI is a better method to achieve higher throughput.

 Increasing Initialisation Rate of Runners

-By default, Action scheduler initiates at most one queue runner every time the 'action_scheduler_run_queue' action is triggered by WP Cron.
+By default, Action Scheduler initiates at most one queue runner every time the 'action_scheduler_run_queue'

-To handle larger queues on more powerful servers, it’s possible to initiate additional queue runners whenever the 'action_scheduler_run_queue' action is run.
+To handle larger queues on more powerful servers, it’s possible to initiate additional queue runners whenever the 'action_scheduler_run_queue'

 The code below demonstrates how to create 5 loopback requests each time a queue begins: